xspektrex/QORTectorScripts/README.md

 ```

 2. If a clean install is preferred, and it is suggested, the following procedural flow must be followed based on the indicated situation
     - If doing a fresh install
+        - Ensure nodeJS is not already installed via APT as it will not be an LTS release
            ```
-           Ensure nodeJS is not already installed via APT as it will not be an LTS release
-              - Sudo apt purge nodeJS
+               Sudo apt purge nodeJS
-           Run the update_install_ui.sh script
            ```

     - If updating for the first time since the repo re-orginization
+        - Ensure nodeJS is not already installed via APT as it will not be an LTS release
               ```
-            Ensure nodeJS is not already installed via APT as it will not be an LTS release
-                - Sudo apt purge nodeJS
+                Sudo apt purge nodeJS
-            Run the prc2023unintall_ui.sh script to remove the qortal-ui install that was previously the normal installer Run the update_install_ui.sh script to install the qortal-ui
               ```
+        - Run the `prc2023unintall_ui.sh` script to remove the qortal-ui install that was previously the normal installer
+        - Run the `update_install_ui.sh` script to install the qortal-ui

 3. Finish up by re-installing curl

            sudo apt install curl

 <strike>Important Details (2022) (Deprecated):